smirzaei/parallel/README.md

 ### ForEach

-Call the given function once for every element. *The execution order is random*
+Call the given function once for every element.
+Please not that the execution order is random.

 ```GO
 input := []int{1, 2, 3, 4, 5, 6}